 Michael Weikath: Yeah, we just had the 25’TH.

 Michael Weikath: I’d be sick of doing something right then.
-Again, you know if the management has a great idea doing something for the 30th and the idea is doable then yeah, fine with me.
+Again, if the management has a great idea doing something for the 30th and the idea is doable, then yeah, fine with me.
 But I’m not going to come up with a particular idea we do about 30 years of existence, rather 50 years.

 Michael Weikath: Yeah, it was just what we did.
-It’s been kind of planned and we’ve been very well prepared.
+It’s been kind of planned, and we’ve been very well prepared.
 We’ve rehearsed five, six, sometimes seven hours a day except Sundays for some time, for a few months.
-Then when the career finally took off and the records have been sold we cut short on the rehearsals because that would be over kill.
-Otherwise we could not have some private time left with all the madness that was going on.
-Still, as everybody says, I’ve even heard a second person say recently to me when we were famous we had less fans than now.
-What we did was kind of expected and that’s what we were—that’s been the direction we’ve been working for.
+When the career finally took off and the records were sold, we cut short on the rehearsals because that would be overkill.
+Otherwise, we could not have some private time left with all the madness that was going on.
+Still, as everybody says, I’ve even heard a second person say recently to me when we were famous, we had fewer fans than now.
+What we did was kind of expected, and that’s what we were—that’s been the direction we’ve been working for.

 Metal-Rules.com: With Kiss and Iron Maiden…

-Metal-Rules.com: It must have been amazing time then but few years later a lot of negative things did happen and follow.
-You went through really difficult times but you made it back for good.
-I have to ask, after those successful years, how did you find the motivation and will to carry on with Helloween back then?
+Metal-Rules.com: It must have been a fantastic time then, but a few years later, many negative things did happen and follow.
+You went through tough times, but you made it back for good.
+After those successful years, I have to ask how you find the motivation and will to carry on with Helloween back then?

-Michael Weikath: Well the idea with the pop didn’t work out and then you have switch.
+Michael Weikath: Well, the idea with the pop didn’t work out, and then you have switched.
 You have to understand, okay, the people don’t want that.
 The ‘70s are over.
-In the ‘70s you could have transformed a band musically and the fans would have maybe accepted it if the material was strong enough.
+In the ‘70s, you could have transformed a band musically, and the fans would have maybe accepted it if the material was strong enough.
 In the sense of Queen or whatever, they did strong enough stuff that the masses would accept it.
-That didn’t work out with us so then you have to be able to switch and understand that you’ve been wrong and then you have to turn the ship around.
+That didn’t work out with us, so then you have to be able to switch and understand that you’ve been wrong, and then you have to turn the ship around.

 Michael Weikath: Helsinki was always like a strange thing like Berlin or something.
-The people are there but you know the Finns are very, very curious people in themselves.
-In Helsinki you have lots of strange people who have this opinion, that opinion, and that opinion and so it’s not been the big miracle that we had to play a very small club here as it was.
+The people are there, but you know the Finns are very, very curious people in themselves.
+In Helsinki, you have lots of strange people who have this opinion, that opinion, and that opinion, and so it’s not been a big miracle that we had to play a very small club here as it was.
 “Laughs”

-Metal-Rules.com: Right… It’s time of very last question.
-You and Markus are the only remaining members from the early days but who actually owns the name Helloween these days?
+Metal-Rules.com: Right… It’s the time of the very last question.
+You and Markus are the only remaining members from the early days, but who owns the name Helloween these days?